HQarroum/ultimate-aws-workspace/README.md

 **What operating systems are supported ?**

-> The latest Ubuntu 22.04, Amazon Linux 2 (Beta), RedHat 9 and Windows Server 2022 AWS provided AMIs are currently supported.
-Amazon Linux 3 is not supported.
+> Ubuntu 22.04, RedHat 9 and Windows Server 2022 AWS provided AMIs are currently supported.
+Amazon Linux is not supported.

 **What CPU architectures are supported ?**